szykownylukasz/booking/readme.md

 3. **Api visibility:**

    By default the API is available on port 81.
 When docker is started, composer packages are built, so when you first start it, you need to wait a moment for them to be built and once that happens, the server should work properly.
-   It shouldn't take more than a minute
+   It shouldn't take more than a 2 minutes
 4. **Frontend visibility:**

    By default the frontend is available on port 3000.